IN CONVERSATION WITH MAXINE BRISTOW & ANNA FAIRCHILD

 During lockdown, curator John Stephens chatted to the artists about their work, creative process and the Made With… exhibition.

-AF: I work mainly with plaster in a way which seeks to use the fluid and eventually fixed nature of the material itself to allow forms to emerge in a part controlled and part intuitive way, through the pouring, splattering and dribbling of the liquid plaster onto flat surfaces.
-I begin with some kinds of inspirational starting points, but intend that by using the properties and qualities inherent in the material, shapes and forms emerge, which resemble things seen or experienced and yet are different from them.
+Anna Fairchild: I work mainly with plaster in a way which seeks to use the fluid and eventually fixed nature of the material itself to allow forms to emerge in a part controlled and part intuitive way, through the pouring, splattering, and dribbling of the liquid plaster onto flat surfaces.
+I begin with some kinds of inspirational starting points but intend that by using the properties and qualities inherent in the material, shapes and forms emerge, which resemble things seen or experienced and yet are different from them.

-JS: Can you say something about the relationshop between the materials (and processes) you use and what they ultimately configure?
+JS: Can you say something about the relationship between the materials (and processes) you use and what they ultimately configure?

 AF: It is important for me that the process of direct casting (that is taking a direct indexical trace directly off a surface, without the use of a mould) allows the shapes and forms to be different each time, which intentionally subverts some traditional ideas about the use of plaster in a way to cast repetitions of things in series from known or recognisable forms.
 I intend for the process I use together with the acknowledgement of the inherent properties of the material, to allow new forms and, I maintain, tacit knowledge to emerge.

-JS: I’ve suggested in my introduction to the exhibition catalogue that your approach to working with materials might be seem as having a constructive apporach whereby the work could be seen to be assembled in a predetermined way (Maxine) or as having an entropic approach (Anna) exemplified by a more intuitive approach to the making of your work.
+JS: I’ve suggested in my introduction to the exhibition catalogue that your approach to working with materials might be seen as having a constructive approach whereby the work could be seen to be assembled in a predetermined way (Maxine) or as having an entropic approach (Anna) exemplified by a more intuitive approach to the making of your work.

 Do you feel this is a true reflection of your attitude to making work?
 If so, can you expand on this?